ErpNetDocs/tech/advanced/track-changes.md

 # Track Changes

-Track Changes is a system in EnterpriseOne, which can be used to track the changes in any data table.
+Track Changes is a system in @@name, which can be used to track the changes in any data table.

 ## Configuring Track Changes

-The Track Changes functionality is activated through the Entity Types table.
+The Track Changes functionality is activated through the @Systems.Core.EntitySettings table.
 <br> Steps:

 1. Create a record in Entity Types, specifying the desired entity.